afdataschool/vim-bash/_episodes/07-find.md

 > `grep`'s real power doesn't come from its options, though; it comes from
 > the fact that patterns can include wildcards.
 (The technical name for
 > these is **regular expressions**, which
 > is what the "re" in "grep" stands for.)
-Regular expressions are both complex
+Regular expressions will be covered
-> and powerful; if you want to do complex searches, please look at the lesson
-> on [our website](http://v4.software-carpentry.org/regexp/index.html).
+> later during dataschool.
 As a taster, we can
 > find lines that have an 'o' in the second position like this:
 >
 > ~~~